eguidotti/torchabc/README.md

 - `epochs` is the number of training epochs to perform.
 - `on` is the name of the training dataloader.
 Defaults to 'train'.
+- `gas` is the number of gradient accumulation steps.
+Defaults to 1 (no gradient accumulation).
 - `val` is the name of the validation dataloader.
 Defaults to 'val'.
-- `gas` is the number of gradient accumulation steps.
-Defaults to 1 (no gradient accumulation).
+- `reduction` specifies the reduction to apply to batch statistics during validation.
+See `eval` (below) for further information.
 - `callback` is a function that is called after each epoch.
 It should accept two arguments: the instance itself and a list of dictionaries containing logging info up to the current epoch.
 When this function returns `True`, training stops.

 This method returns a list of dictionaries containing logging info.